 ABOUT US

+Hello, my name is Charlie.
+I work with individuals struggling with trauma, anxiety, depression, and stress who feel like their patterns are no longer working for them.
 Together, we will work on finding the root of these patterns and the variables that have contributed to developing these patterns in the hopes of developing strategies to assist clients with lasting change.

 I earned a bachelor's degree in social work and a master's in social work from the University of Southern Mississippi.
+I have nearly a decade of clinical experience.

 In my career thus far, I have worked in inpatient and outpatient Mental Health treatment facilities.
 I have also worked in an agency that specializes in working with children who have been sexually/physically abused and adult survivors of sexual/physical abuse.